 Did you know that metal roofs last longer than asphalt or wood roofs?
 With the unpredictability of Michigan weather, it’s important to install a reliable roof that will be able to stand up against the harsh elements.
 Metal roofs typically last between 40 to 75 years, depending on whether or not they receive proper maintenance.
 When it’s time to replace your metal roof, you’ll be able to recycle the materials and limit your impact on the environment.

-Slate roofs are a recyclable roofing material, which means that when it’s time to install a new roof, you will be able to limit your impact on the environment.
-Slate roofs are one of the most expensive roofs to install.
-You will also need to make sure you hire the services of a licensed roofing installation contractor to do the extra framing required.
+Slate roofs are a recyclable roofing material, which means that when it’s time to install a new roof, you can limit your impact on the environment.
+Slate roofs are one of the most expensive roofs to install, and you will also need to make sure you hire the services of a licensed roofing installation contractor to do the extra framing required.

 Wood Shingles and Shake

-An experienced residential roofing company will be able to check with the local fire codes in your area to see if wood shingles or shake are a possibility.
-While wood shingles and shake are a fire hazard, they also offer a rustic aesthetic to any home.
+An experienced residential roofing company will be able to check with the local fire codes in your area to see if wood shingles or shakes are possible.
+While wood shingles and shakes are a fire hazard, they also offer a rustic aesthetic to any home.
 Many homeowners love the weatherworn appeal of graying wood shingles and shake.

-Before installing a wood shingle or shake roof, it’s important you know the risk for mold, split, or rot.
-Wood shingle or shake roofs are not recommended for wet climates for this reason.
-With proper roof maintenance, you can expect your wood shingle roof to last for 25 to 30 years.
+Before installing a wood shingle or shake roof, you must know the risk of mold, split, or rot.
+Wood shingle or shake roofs are not recommended for wet climates.
+You can expect your wood shingle roof to last for 25 to 30 years with proper roof maintenance.